eforsyth/portfolio/clustering/README.md

 Multivariate clustering

 These clustering methods focus on k-means and REDCAP, a spatially constrained hierarchical clustering method.
 The first of these, k-means, is a popular technique that is frequently applied to spatial data.
 It is, however, a pure attribute-space method that does not consider geographic-space.
-We can add spatial constraints forcing clusters to respect geography and produce geographically contigious clusters.
+When we need to produce geographically contigious clusters, then we can add spatial constraints forcing the algorithms to respect geography.

 Note that value of k is arbitrarily chosen for these examples.